winglang/wing/docs/04-reference/wingcli.md

 ### `awscdk` Target

-Compiles your program for AWS-CDK and run on AWS.
+Compiles your program for AWS CDK with CloudFormation to run on AWS.

 Usage: